Marcelino Pan y Vino (TV series)

-Marcelino Pan y Vino is an international co-produced animated television series.
+Marcelino Pan y Vino is a French animated television series.
 It was released as Marcelino (マルセリーノ) in Japan.

 In 2000, VIP Toons (Spain), PMMP and TF1 (France), and Nippon Animation (Japan), in association with Televisión Española (Spain), RAI (Italy), and Televisa (Mexico), created the first television series adaptation of the 1953 story Marcelino Bread and Wine by José María Sánchez-Silva, that had a film adaptation in 1955 as Miracle of Marcelino.
 The first 26-episode run (2000-2001) was translated into several languages, including English, French, Spanish, Tagalog, Portuguese, and Italian, and became a success across Europe.
 An additional 26 episodes were made in 2004 and aired in Germany in 2006.